 Warning!
-Read all safety warnings, instructions, illustrations and specifications provided with this power tool.
+Read all safety warnings and all instructions.
 Failure to follow the warnings and instructions listed below may result in electric shock, fire and/or serious injury.

 Save all warnings and instructions for future reference.

 The term "power tool" in all of the warnings listed below refers to your mains operated (corded) power tool or battery operated (cordless) power tool.